Ágætis byrjun: Composition

+The album has been described as "cosmic", "other-worldly" and "timeless" due to the unique sound of the band's music.

 Packaging

 The album's title came from a friend hearing the first song they had written for the album, which would become the title track.
 After hearing the song, he said it was "a good beginning"; the name stuck.
-The name has also been translated as "An alright start."
+The title has also been translated as "An alright start."

-The sketch on the cover was drawn by Gotti Bernhöft with a Bic Cristal ballpoint pen.
+The sketch of a human foetus on the cover was drawn by Gotti Bernhöft with a Bic Cristal ballpoint pen.
 The booklet cover for the CD edition of the album features the line: "Ég gaf ykkur von sem varð að vonbrigðum... þetta er ágætis byrjun" which translates to "I gave you (plural) hope that became a disappointment... this is a good beginning".
 This line is a reference to their two previous releases, Von and Von brigði.